kludda/home_es_sim/README.md

 ### Loads
 **Load**: Something that "consumes" energy on your side of the grid connection.

 There can be many loads.
-At this point only home consumption from Tibber is developed.
-Importing from CSV could easily be added.
+At this point only home consumption from Tibber and EON is developed.
 One can imagine other loads e.g. simulated EV charging.

 **The simulation** need the consumption of your home, for each hour for a full year.

+#### Tibber
-At this point only Tibber is supported to get this data.
-Using the command in *Grid* will get this data.
+Using the [command in *Grid* ](#grid_tibber) will get this data.

 Example project definition file entry:
 ```